-- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
+- sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - sexual "jokes" or taunting; - physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (schools and colleges should be considering when any of this crosses a line into sexual violence - it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
 15 It may include: - consensual and non-consensual sharing of nudes and semi-nudes images and/or videos.
-As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence; - sharing of unwanted explicit content; - upskirting (is a criminal offence): - sexualised online bullying; - unwanted sexual comments and messages, including, on social media; and - sexual exploitation; coercion and threats;
+As set out in UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people (which provides detailed advice for schools and colleges) taking and sharing nude photographs of U18s is a criminal offence; - sharing of unwanted explicit content; - upskirting (is a criminal offence):16 - sexualised online bullying;

-It is important school and college staff (and especially designated safeguarding leads and their deputies) understand consent.
-This will be especially important if a child is reporting they have been raped, More information here

-&lt;sup>13 PSHE Teaching about consent from the PSHE association provides advice and lesson plans to teach consent at Key Stage 3 and 4.
+12 It is important school and college staff (and especially designated safeguarding leads and their deputies) understand consent.
+This will be especially important if a child is reporting they have been raped, More information here 13 PSHE Teaching about consent from the PSHE association provides advice and lesson plans to teach consent at Key Stage 3 and 4.

-&lt;sup>14 It is important to differentiate between consensual sexual activity between children of a similar age and that which involves any power imbalance, coercion or exploitation.
+14 It is important to differentiate between consensual sexual activity between children of a similar age and that which involves any power imbalance, coercion or exploitation.
 Due to their additional training, the designated safeguarding lead (or deputy) should be involved and generally speaking leading the school or college response.
 If in any doubt, they should seek expert advice.

-&lt;sup>15 Project deSHAME from Childnet provides useful research, advice and resources regarding online sexual harassment.
+15 Project deSHAME from Childnet provides useful research, advice and resources regarding online sexual harassment.

-&lt;sup>16 The Voyeurism (Offences) Act 2019 which amends the Sexual Offences Act 2003 to make up skirting a specific offence of voyeurism.
+16 The Voyeurism (Offences) Act 2019 which amends the Sexual Offences Act 2003 to make up skirting a specific offence of voyeurism.
 The Act came into force on 12 April 2019